 Celebrity Cruises, the higher end mainstream line, was originally created without the thought of children sailors, but it has become one of the most sought after family friendly lines.
-While not every sailing is full of kids, during the holidays, school vacations and the summers, the Celebrity fleet of ships are loaded with the younger generation.
+While not every sailing is full of kids, during the holidays, school vacations and the summers, the Celebrity fleet of ships are loaded with the younger generation off on a family adventure cruising together.

 We were greeted as VIPs and boarded with an escort.
-Our concierges Bogdan and Samantha wanted to make sure that our every need and desire were fulfilled and let me tell you, they were.
+Our concierges Bogdan and Samantha made sure that our every need and desire were fulfilled.

 Our cabin steward made sure to make all the comforts of home available, with the addition of towel animals and a token pillow chocolate every night.
 In Concierge class cabins, all guests receive a “savory” snack platter at the end of the busy afternoon, which included miniature salmon “lox” wraps everyday, and our daughter raced back to the cabin everyday, to devour the snack.